storyforj/fervor/README.md

 *TodoMVC Example*: https://github.com/fervorous/fervor-todo-mvc

 A batteries included, config free, fullstack framework to build modern web apps.
-Write migrations, throw some components together and you have your app.
-With Fervor you'll write less code and get a lot more done.
+Just write your data migrations, throw some components together and we'll handle the rest.
+We know you want universal rendering, we know you want to *own* your own data, we know you don't really want to write your own APIs that just move some data from one place to another.
+We've automated all that away, integrated with all the best libraries in the node community.
+Now all you need to do is solve some killer world problem.

 Features (so far):
 ----